happner/benchmarket/README.md

   api_uri: 'http://your.server/benchmarks'
   repo: 'name',
   dirname: __dirname, // masked off the test filename into storage
-  timeout: 6000, // set timeout to wait for metric upload (in stop() called as after hook)
+  timeout: 6000, // set timeout to wait for metric store()

 }
 ```